smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/09 - Semi and Anti Joins.md

 In this example, I use two table variables for demonstration.

 In the SQL snippet below, you might anticipate that the inner `SELECT` statement would produce an error since `Column_AAA` doesn't exist in `@Table2`.
 However, this query runs without issue and updates `@Table1`, setting `Column_AAA` to 3.
-This is because SQL Server treats it as a correlated subquery.
+This is because Microsoft SQL Server treats it as a correlated subquery.
 To trigger a column reference error, you can use a table alias to refer to the column from `@Table2 explicitly`.

 ```sql
 DECLARE @Table1 TABLE (Column_AAA INT);